Table of Contents

 Click the Upload Favicon button and you select or upload your image.
 There is no save button, but rest assured your favicon will be saved automatically by the system.

-How to Add a Favicon to your Shopify
+How to Add a Favicon to Your Shopify Website

 To add your favicon on your Shopify site, you’ll need to go to your Online Store: